El Salvador president's bitcoin push casts shadow over IMF efforts - Up News Info

 “Satellite infrastructure to be built, helping rural El Salvadorans connect to the internet, and thereby Bitcoin network, in places where land-based connectivity is poor. @Blockstream plans to contribute their expertise and tech to make the nation a model for the world,” Bukele said on Twitter on Monday, in a retweet of a Documenting Bitcoin @DocumentingBTC post.

 Justin Sun, founder and chief executive officer of TRON, a blockchain-based company focused on building a decentralized internet, said his firm would become the “first crypto organization” to establish an office in El Salvador.
-(Reporting by Karin Strohecker and Tom Arnold in London, additional reporting by Rodrigo Campos in New York and Nelson Renteria in San Salvador; Editing by David Gregorio)
+(Reporting by Karin Strohecker and Tom Arnold in London, additional reporting by Rodrigo Campos in New York and Nelson Renteria in San Salvador; Editing by David Gregorio and Gerry Doyle)

 Advertisement